Skip to main content

 Your body needs vitamin D to absorb the calcium.
 Only small amounts of vitamin D come from food like oily fish (salmon, sardines) or egg yolks.
 Our northern Canadian climate means we do not get the recommended amounts of vitamin D from the sun.

-• Women over 50 – take a daily 400 IU supplement (pill) of vitamin D and follow Canada’s Food Guide recommendations of 500 ml of milk or fortified soy beverage daily.
+• People over 50 – take a daily 400 IU supplement (pill) of vitamin D and follow Canada’s Food Guide recommendations of 500 ml of milk or fortified soy beverage daily.

 See Nutrition for Health Bones (PDF) for more about eating for osteoporosis.